DataDog/datadog-agent/Dockerfiles/cluster-agent/README.md

 NB: you can set any resversion here, make sure it's not set to a value superior to the actual curent resversion.

 You can also set the `event.tokenTimestamp`, if not present, it will be automatically set.

+### Command line interface of the Cluster Agent

+The available commands for the cluster agents are:
+- `datadog-cluster-agent status`: This will give you an overview of the components of the agent and their health.
+- `datadog-cluster-agent metamap [nodeName]`: Will query the local cache of the mapping between the pods living on `nodeName` and the cluster level metadata it's associated with (endpoints ...).
+    One can also not specify the `nodeName` to run the mapper on all the nodes of the cluster.
+- `datadog-cluster-agent flare [caseID]`: Similarly to the node agent, the cluster agent can aggregate the logs and the configurations used and forward an archive to the support team or be deflated and used locally.

 ### Communication with the Datadog Node Agent.